-OCI's redistribution of The ACE ORB (TAO), pronounced “dow”, is a C++, CORBA-compliant ORB (Object Request Broker).
+Our redistribution of The ACE ORB (TAO), pronounced “dow,” is an Open Source, C++, CORBA-compliant object request broker (ORB).

-OCI TAO incorporates the patterns and components of the ACE framework and may be used to invoke operations on distributed objects without concern for object location, programming language, OS platform, communication protocols and interconnects, and hardware.
-TAO is designed using the best software practices and patterns to automate the delivery of high-performance and real-time QoS to distributed applications.
+Object Computing, Inc. (OCI) TAO incorporates the patterns and components of the ACE framework and may be used to invoke operations on distributed objects without concern for object location, programming language, OS platform, communication protocols and interconnects, and hardware.
+TAO leverages the best software practices and patterns to automate the delivery of high-performance and real-time QoS to distributed applications.

 - Second generation real-time ORB with many CORBA services